Blue skies, mountain views, green everything. That’s summertime in Seattle. Who would have time for a mid year financial check?

 - Is there any language around fund managers?
 Or a sentence that says ‘X funds objective is to be agile to market changes by building the fund portfolio, stock by stock, to align to investor expectations.’?
 Then it’s likely actively managed.
 Language around utilizing a certain investment style or responding to market changes is likely actively managed.
 Actively managed isn’t always a bad thing.
 There are some quality actively managed funds.
 Just know if it’s actively or passively managed so you know what you own.

-These tasks can easily be done in a couple of quiet evenings.
+These financial check tasks can easily be done in a couple of evenings.
 They aren’t the extent of financial planning tasks, but they are the most important.